sparrc/gdm/README.md

 # Go Dependency Manager (gdm) [![Circle CI](https://circleci.com/gh/sparrc/gdm.svg?style=svg)](https://circleci.com/gh/sparrc/gdm)

 gdm aims to do as little as possible.
-It does not copy dependencies in-repo and does not require that people use `gdm` to build your project.
+It will checkout dependencies to the local vendor directory and does not require that people use `gdm` to build your project.
 In this way, people can still simply `go get` your project and build.

+We would recommend that you add `vendor` to your .gitignore file when using gdm.

 This tool assumes you are working in a standard Go workspace, as described in http://golang.org/doc/code.html.